 Sensing and acting

-The sensory neurons gather input information such as temperature, body position, pain, light, hunger itch and anything that affect the five senses.
+The sensory neurons gather input information such as temperature, body position, pain, light, hunger itch and anything that affects the five senses.
 This information is then transmitted through the nerves to the brain where the information is interpreted.
 This processing means interpreting what to do with the information.
-When the brain decide what action should be taken a signal is sent through the nerves to generate action such as contraction of a muscle when your hand touches a hot surface.
+When the brain decides what action should be taken a signal is sent through the nerves to generate action such as contraction of a muscle when your hand touches a hot surface.

 Control of all bodily processes